saymrwulf/go-ethereum/notes.md

-2019-11-30T17:12:00 - Implementing approach from a new paper read last night (go-ethereum) 2019-12-09T21:38:00 - Implementing approach from a new paper read last night (go-ethereum) 2020-01-01T17:30:00 - Refactor for clarity, might break a few tests though (go-ethereum)
+2019-11-30T17:12:00 - Implementing approach from a new paper read last night (go-ethereum) 2019-12-09T21:38:00 - Implementing approach from a new paper read last night (go-ethereum) 2020-01-01T17:30:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2020-01-01T04:36:00 - Minor doc updates: linking to article on quantization (go-ethereum)